 The objective of the Ayurveda Wellness Counselor Program (AWCP), is to provide the highest quality education available for those seeking to integrate a living Ayurveda into their lives, and for those seeking the required professional training to practice as an Ayurveda Wellness Counselor.

 The Level 1 Program is taught online by K.P.
 Khalsa and consists of 4 core modules.
-Each module is taught over four 3-day weekend sessions in a live online environment.
+Each module is taught over one 3-day weekend session in a live online environment.

 Module 1 lays the foundation for the entire AWCP program.
 We will introduce the primary working theories of Ayurveda, particularly the inner teachings of an Ayurvedic lifestyle as a grounding for those living a yogic life.
 The profound principles of the Vedic 5 Element and Tridosha Theories will be expanded upon and used throughout subsequent courses, so it is crucial that we master them now.
 Students will be introduced to Ayurvedic anatomy and physiology, the 15 subdoshas, the science of prakriti, our body constitution, the transformative power of Agni in digestion and consciousness, how to maintain digestive balance, the seven tissues, the role of ama, or toxins in our health, and ojas, the sacred sap of life and longevity.
 This is the beginning.